Religion and drugs

 Many religions have expressed positions on what is acceptable to consume as a means of intoxication for spiritual, pleasure, or medicinal purposes.
 Psychoactive substances may also play a significant part in the development of religion and religious views as well as in rituals.

 The most common drugs in the historical religions are cannabis and alcohol.

 Neolithic

-In the book Inside the Neolithic Mind, the authors, archaeologists David Lewis-Williams and David Pearce argue that hallucinogenic drugs formed the basis of neolithic religion and rock art.
+In the 2005 book Inside the Neolithic Mind, the authors, archaeologists David Lewis-Williams and David Pearce argue that hallucinogenic drugs formed the basis of Neolithic religion and rock art.

 Ancient Greece

-Some scholars have suggested that Ancient Greek mystery religions employed entheogens, such as the Kykeon central to the Eleusinian Mysteries, to induce a trance or dream state.
-Research conducted by John R. Hale, Jelle Zeilinga de Boer, Jeffrey P. Chanton and Henry A. Spiller suggests that the prophecies of the Delphic Oracle were uttered by Priestesses under the influence of gaseous vapors exuded from the ground.
-Their findings are published in Questioning the Delphic Oracle: Overview / An Intoxicating Tale.
+Some scholars have suggested that Ancient Greek mystery religions employed entheogens, such as the ergot-spiked Kykeon central to the Eleusinian Mysteries, which contained LSD-like compounds to induce a trance or dream state.
+Research conducted by John R. Hale, Jelle Zeilinga de Boer, Jeffrey P. Chanton and Henry A. Spiller suggests that the prophecies of the Delphic Oracle were uttered by Priestesses under the influence of ethylene gas exuded from the ground.